 The best way I’ve found to make this happen is through educating the client on exactly how their website is performing and how current visitors behave on their site.

 When it comes to traffic, I focus on organic visits only (non-paid search traffic) and share which pages drive the most traffic, which pages convert the most traffic, and, equally, which pages provide the least of each.
-This is best done through a live screenshare or with screenshots directly from Google Analytics.
+This is best done through a live screenshare or with screenshots directly from Google Analytics and SEMrush, which is the only paid SEO tool I recommend.

 For behavior information, I focus on current user flows to highlight the order in which visitors are viewing pages.
 I follow this with a heatmap and a live video recording of users on the website, so we can see how people are behaving: where they click, where they seem confused, how far they scroll, and so on.
 My favorite tool for this is Hotjar—it does it all.